Pomax/are-we-flying/docs/index.md

     </a>
     <figcaption style="text-align:center">A map of the magnetic declination on planet Earth</figcaption>
 </figure>
-The green lines are where a compass will actually point north, but everywhere else on the planet your compass will be off by various degrees.
-For example, it's only a touch off in Belgium, but at the south tip of the border between Alaska and Canada, your compass will be a pointing a whopping 20 degrees away from true north.
-When you're flying a plane, you better be aware of that, and you better know which of your instruments use compass heading, and which of them use true heading, or you might not get to where you thought you were going.
+The green lines are where a compass will _actually_ point north, but everywhere else on the planet your compass will be off by various degrees.
+For example, it's only a tiny bit off if you're in Belgium, but at the south tip of the border between Alaska and Canada, your compass will be a pointing a whopping 20 degrees away from true north.
+When you're flying a plane, you'd better be aware of that, and you better know which of your instruments use compass heading, and which of them use true heading, or you might not get to where you thought you were going.

 ### Seeing the terrain